-The annualized ongoing fiscal impact identified above would continue into the future subject to the number of civil actions brought under this bill and extent of the increased workload to WCC.
+The annualized ongoing fiscal impact identified above would continue into the future subject to the number of civil actions brought under section 8, extent of the increased workload to WCC under section 9, and for the trust fund, the number of workers and employers affected.
+There is no cost to the General Fund beyond FY 27.